-To begin with, Bitcoin is a crypto-currency that was invented in 2009.
-Like traditional money, you can exchange Bitcoins for goods or services (such as VPN subscriptions which take Bitcoin payments) or converted to other currencies.
+To begin with, Bitcoin is a cryptocurrency that was invented in 2009.
+Like traditional money, you can exchange Bitcoins for goods or services (such as VPN subscriptions that take Bitcoin payments) or converted to other currencies.
 A person can transfer Bitcoins directly to another person over the Internet.

 Why Use Bitcoin?

 A bank account, credit card, or a PayPal account is always tied to a real identity.
 And though the VPN providers guarantee that the online activity will stay private and confidential, the payment providers may disclose their transactions if formally requested.